8.3.2. CYP2D6¶

 A CYP2D6 gene defect is inherited in an autosomal recessive manner.

-Based on experience with the influence of CYP2D6 on the effects of other drugs (CYP2D6 is responsible for the metabolization of 20 to 30% of all drugs), the different CYP2D6 gene variants result in different types of metabolism
+Based on the experience with the influence of CYP2D6 on the effect of other drugs, the different CYP2D6 gene variants lead to different types of metabolization

-- Approximately 90% of Europeans carry the wild type or a heterozygous defect
+- Approx. 90 % of Europeans carry the wild type or a heterozygous defect

 - Moderately fast metabolizers - approx. 40 %